ASD Affinity Program

 Clarissa is also strongly interested in advocating for the science of behavior analysis.
 Teaching other professionals and non-professionals about the science of behavior analysis is an activity that she finds both rewarding and important.

-Lisa Crumit-Hancock is the Director of Student Academic Support Services.
-She earned her BS in English and History from Defiance College (1991) and her MA in American Culture Studies from Bowling Green State University (1994).
+Lisa Crumit-Hancock is the Assistant Dean of Student Success and Director of Student Academic Support Services.
+She earned her B.S. in English and History from Defiance College (1991) and her M.A. in American Culture Studies from Bowling Green State University (1994).
 Prior to taking an administrative position, she taught in higher education for seventeen years.
 As director of SASS, one of her responsibilities is managing the Learning Commons, which includes the recruiting, training, and supervising of peer tutors and writing consultants.

 Peer mentors are available to students in the ASD Affinity Program to serve as support during academic and leisure activities.
 The role of the peer mentor is diverse and is defined based on the needs of the mentee.
 In general, peer mentors facilitate the structured social opportunities, be available during common free times, facilitate new social connections, and assist with social concerns and questions.
 All peer mentors are interviewed and selected based on their ability to serve as appropriate models for students in the ASD Affinity Program.